Narendra404/emotibook/README.md

 - Post: Represents posts made by users.
 - User: Represents users of the Emotibook application.
-- Rating: Represents sentiment ratings provided by users for posts.
+- Rating: Represents the interaction between users and posts.

 ## Technologies Used